StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

       },
       "encrypted-test-item": {
         "TableName": "test-items",
+        "Encryption": {
+          "Algorithm": "AesGcm",
+          "Settings": {
-        "EncryptionSecret": "e8e9a655-e77d-49bd-ad80-a21ffa21499c"
+            "Secret": "e8e9a655-e77d-49bd-ad80-a21ffa21499c"
           }
         }
       }
+    }
+  }
 ```

-The `EncryptionSecret` property is optional and enables client-side encryption for the specified type name.
+The `Encryption` section is optional and enables client-side encryption for the specified type name.
 When provided, properties marked with the `[Encrypt]` attribute will be automatically encrypted before storage and decrypted when retrieved, ensuring sensitive data remains protected at rest.

 #### SqlDataProvider - Item Schema